KeanuVentura/CookingUpInsights/README.md

 > “This is a system.
 It’s not just chaos.
 Every little thing matters”
 > — Carmy, *The Bear*

+I believe that the rating column in my data set is **Not Missing At Random** (NMAR) because the missingness of a rating may depend on the **user_id** column.
+This is because certain users who leave reviews on Food.com may have a habit of consistently choosing not to leave a rating after leaving a review.
+Users individual behavior may be linked to the missingness and is not captured by any of the other observed variables.
+Thus to explore this, I performed the following permutation test:

+**Null Hypothesis (H₀):** The missingness of ratings does not depend on the user_ID
+**Alternative Hypothesis (H₁):** The missingness of ratings does depend on the user_ID
+**Test Statistic:** The variance of the proportions of missing ratings across different user_IDs
+**Significance Level:** 5% (α = 0.05)

 <iframe
   src="assets/top20_userid_by_rating_missingness.html"
   width="800"
   height="600"
   frameborder="0">
 </iframe>

+**Results:** The observed variance of the proportions of missing ratings across different user_ID's was 0.128, and the resulting p-value was 0.0
+**Conclusion:** Since the p-value of 0.0 is less than the significance level of 0.05, we **reject the null hypothesis**.
+This suggests there is strong evidence that the missingness of ratings does depend on the user_ID, supporting the idea that the data is NMAR

 <iframe
   src="assets/minutes_by_rating_missingness.html"